bmixonba/bmixonba.github.io/_posts/2025-05-21-Linux-Routing.md

 an analogue (electircal or luminal) signal that travels at some constant, `k` multiplied by the `c` (the speed of light), `k*c`.
-It eventually reaches `T`'s device's network interface card, which acts as an `ADC` or analogue-to-digital-convert where it is convered to a digital signal and stored in the network card's memory.
+It eventually reaches `T`'s device's network interface card, which acts as an `ADC` or analogue-to-digital-converter where it is converted to a digital signal and stored in the network card's memory.
 The card then raises an interupt with the CPU of your device which induces the Kernel to execute some interrupt request handler to process the packet.
 (I think?)

-This is the Link layer and is the interface from analogue to digital signals.
-The link layer then processes the packet and passes it up to the network layer which further processes the packet, either forwarding it or passing it further up to the transport layer, consuming it.
+This is the Link layer and is the interface from analogue to digital signals and the network (IP) layer.
+The link layer then processes the packet and passes it up to the network layer which further processes the packet, either forwarding it to a different interface on the same device, sending it to a neighbor (another machine), or passing it further up to the transport layer, consuming it.

 ## Link Layer